Izmargad/sugar-star-cansy/sugar-star-candy/content/post/the-green-comet.md

 I was reminded by a colleague whose role has been made redundant "to always look up", when in a moment of gloom and cynicism I remarked "I have not had time for my star gazing hobby . . . "

 I now choose to look up, not expecting a bright future, but facing the beauty and the horror.
 It will always be meted in equal measure, it is never as simple as foretelling of great things, or disasters.
-It is up to us, always up to how we choose to view the comets.
+It is up to us, to choose how we interpret the signs and the comets.

+## Links
 - More about [Green Comet C/2022 E3 (ZTF)](https://www.space.com/comet-c2022-e3-ztf-closest-approach-feb-1) on Space.com.
 - More about [Jonathan Swift](https://en.wikipedia.org/wiki/Jonathan_Swift) on Wikipedia.